karttur/setup-ide/_posts/2019/2019-08-18-conda-environ.markdown

 To avoid having your complete system corrupted, it is recommended that you build the Python system and packages using a "virtual" environment.
 In essence this means that you build a system that is working as a stand-alone solution not affecting the core (or 'base') system.
 This is easily done in conda.
 This tutorial will take your through the steps of creating a virtual python environment in conda.
 You will not assemble the complete GeoImaigine Framework Python package library in this post, but rather just set the core packages.
 Then you can proceed to install [<span class='app'>Eclipse</span>](../install-eclipse) and setup PyDev using the virtual environment created in this post.

+## Check your conda installation

+Open a <span class='app'>Terminal</span> window, and confirm that Anaconda is installed by typing at the prompt:

+<span class='terminal'>$ conda -V</span>

+By default, the active environment---the one you are currently using---is shown in parentheses () or brackets [] at the beginning of your command prompt:

+<span class='terminal'>(myenv) $</span>

+If you do not see this, run:

+<span class='terminal'>conda info --envs</span>

+To update or manage your conda installation you need to deactivate any customized environment and return to the base environment.
+The best way to do that is to use the activate command with no environment specified:

+<span class='terminal'>$ conda activate</span>

+Alternatively you can _deactivate_ the present environment, but if you do that while in _base_, it might crash your conda setup.
+Thus I do not write out the command for that.

+When in the _base_ environment the terminal prompts should look like this:

+<span class='terminal'>(base) $</span>

+To update your Anaconda distribution, type:

+<span class='terminal'>$ conda update conda</span>

+<span class='terminal'>$ conda update anaconda</span>

 ## conda configuration with .condarc

 To create a virtual environment from scratch you need to have a <span class='file'>.condarc</span> configuration file in you personal folder.